Bonf6059/ISA-Medieval/README.md

 - Renamed "wood burning stove" to "rustic stove" and added a pyrinth variant if epochs-pyrinths is active

 25/11/2025
-- Added gold, uranium and glimmer quartz (if stoneborn delights is loaded) to mine
+- Added gold, uranium and glimmer quartz (if ISA.stoneborndelights is loaded) to mine

 20/11/2025
 - Addeed patched/royal/animal rugs